Blackbird-71-ux/smashlabx/README.md

-# 🔨 SmashLabs – India's First Rage Room Experience Brand
+# 🔨 SmashLabs – India's First Cathartic Experience Simulator

 Welcome to the official GitHub repository for **SmashLabs**, a bold new venture transforming how India releases stress — one smash at a time.